OSMCha/osmcha-frontend/ABOUT.md

 * OpenStreetMap is a crowdsourced project, and it is necessary to have user friendly tools for the community, to guide new contributors to make a great map.

 * Any given day, around 30,000 changesets containing additions, modifications, and deletions to the data make their way into OSM, which is driven by a strong community.

 * With new users signing up on OSM every day, it is likely that the mapping guides/wikis on tagging scheme, general practices are not uniformly followed by every contributor, resulting in accidental edits, and in rare cases [intentional vandalism](#what-is-vandalism) that breaks the map.

 * OSMCha is designed to be an integrated tool that can address various [validation requirements](#how-to-review-a-changeset) of the community.
 OSMCha is also supported by an open source edit recognition project called [OSM-Compare](https://github.com/mapbox/osm-compare) which can be used for suggesting manual verification.

-* This tool offers advanced filtering options that can help you [filter changesets](#filters) based on various attributes.
+* This tool offers advanced filtering options that can help you [filter changesets](#filters) based on various OSM metatags and attributes.
 (Ex: All changesets with hashtags, user specific changesets, etc.).

 ### What is vandalism?

 [Vandalism](https://wiki.openstreetmap.org/wiki/Vandalism) with respect to OpenStreetMap refers to deliberate acts of destruction or damage to the map data.
-These include, intentional edits that causes visible breakages on the map and also break other crucial map data such as route relations, boundaries, turn restrictions, land use etc.
+These include, intentional edits that cause visible breakages on the map and also break other crucial map data such as route relations, boundaries, turn restrictions, land use classification etc.

 ### What are flagged changesets and how are they automatically flagged?